siberoloji/siberoloji.github.io/content/en/blog/engineering/SoftwareEngineering/virtualization/2024-10-20-cost-of-proxmox-compare-to-vmware-for-large-enterprises.md

 ---

 In the realm of server virtualization, Proxmox and VMware stand out as two prominent players.
 While VMware has long been the industry standard, Proxmox has gained significant traction in recent years, offering a compelling alternative.
 For large enterprises, the decision between these two platforms often hinges on cost.
-This blog post will delve into a comprehensive comparison of Proxmox and VMware costs, considering various factors that influence pricing and evaluating their suitability for large-scale deployments.
+This article will delve into a comprehensive comparison of Proxmox and VMware costs, considering various factors that influence pricing and evaluating their suitability for large-scale deployments.